dart-lang/site-www/src/_tutorials/language/streams.md

 ---
 title: "Asynchronous Programming: Streams"
-description: "Learn how to consume single-subscriber and broadcast streams."
+description: Learn how to consume single-subscriber and broadcast streams.
 prevpage:
   url: /tutorials/language/futures
   title: "Asynchronous Programming: Futures"
 ---

 <div class="panel" markdown="1">

-#### <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?
+  <h4>What's the point?</h4>

   * Streams provide an asynchronous sequence of data.
   * Data sequences include user-generated events and data read from files.
   * You can process a stream using either **await for** or listen() from the Stream API.
   * Streams provide a way to respond to errors.
   * There are two kinds of streams: single subscription or broadcast.
 </div>

 Asynchronous programming in Dart is characterized by the